 According to a post published in Fidelity, every IPO is different & market conditions can play a critical role in how shares are allocated.

-Sometimes, your brokerage firm will also determine your possibility to receive shares.
-Your own long-term relationship with brokerage firm can increase the chances of receiving shares.
-Here are 10 critical things to determine share distribution in IPO process:
+Sometimes, your brokerage firm can also impact your chances to receive shares.
+Your own long-term relationship with brokerage firm can increase the possibility of receiving shares.
+Here are 10 critical things to determine share distribution process in IPO:

 (1) IPO Is A Limited Offering & Enrollment Is On First-Come, First-Served Basis